PalpAid: Multimodal Pneumatic Tactile Sensor for Tissue Palpation: Methods

 \subsection{Stability Over Time}

-In order to assess the stability of the sensor's internal pressure over time, pressure data were recorded at the chosen tip height value of 4 mm, which corresponded to an average initial pressure of 119 kPa.
-Pressure readings were collected for a duration of 20 minutes.
-As seen in \cref{fig:pressure_stability}b, pressure drop of 5.35 kPa (0.0045 kPa/s) was observed.
+To assess the sensor's internal pressure stability over time, pressure data was recorded at a tip height of 4 mm, corresponding to an average initial pressure of 119 kPa, for 20 minutes.
+As seen in \cref{fig:pressure_stability}b, pressure drop of 5.35 kPa (0.0045 kPa/s) was observed over this time period.